 There are no better components in matcha than EGCG as it gives almost all the therapeutic benefits that you find in a matcha such as increasing fat metabolism, reducing cancer risk, antioxidant, anti-aging(try it as a mask on your face), anti-inflammatory, reducing acne breakouts, as well as anti-diabetic(blood sugar destroyer).
 EGCG is what gave matcha its 'superdrink' status.

 Thus, when I decided on the source of matcha for Purecha, I look at the amount of EGCG that it can produce under stable hot temperature(80-85 degrees celcius).
 So I took the over-the-shelf 'Uji Matcha' that you can find a lot in organic store to compare against Purecha and Premiumcha that I sourced from China, and below is the picture of the result.

 As you can see in the lab test result above, Purecha with 33.2 mg/g of EGCG is clearly superior in EGCG content to your standard over-the-counter 'Uji Matcha' with 21.2 mg/g of EGCG.
 This difference is by a staggering by 36%!!
 Considering EGCG is the main component in matcha that gives its health benefits, why would we go for a more expensive matcha-to-quality to get the health benefits?

-All the premium matcha we tested have very fine powder, above 1000 mesh microns.
+All the premium matcha we tested have very fine powder, with 800 mesh microns and above.
 So you can use 2mg(or quarter teaspoon) in a standard 200mL water glass.
-Although we determined Purecha to have 50 servings, but actually you can have more than than that if you maintain 2mg per serving, you can get almost around 100 servings.
-But of course, it depends on your taste.
-Some people like it to have more punch so they put 5mg in around 150-200mL water.
+It depends on your taste however, some people like it to have more punch so they put 5mg in around 150-200mL water.